S: Marvin Hooks, you are five years old. What do you want to be when you grow up?

 M: I’m five years old.
 I’m too young to answer a question like that.
 I just started riding my bike without training wheels.
 Ask me again in two years.

 S: Marvin, it’s two years later.
 What would you like to be when you grow up?

 M: Spencer, I’m glad you asked.
-I often go down to this little wooded area behind my house and watch the bats fly around the streetlights.
+I often go down to the woods behind my house and watch the bats fly around the streetlights.
 There is at least one bat that does figure-eights, and another that swoops down very low.

-S: Why are there streetlights in the wooded area behind your house?
+S: Why are there streetlights in the woods behind your house?

 S: Do you believe in God Marvin?